Ameyo Adadevoh: Marriage and children

-Ameyo Adadevoh married Afolabi Emmanuel Cardoso on April 26, 1986.
+Ameyo Adadevoh married Afolabi Emmanuel Cardoso on 26 April 1986.
 The couple had one son, Bankole Cardoso.

 Death and legacy

 Adadevoh died from the Ebola virus in quarantine on 19 August 2014 in Lagos, Nigeria.
 Her body was decontaminated and cremated by the government.
-Her family obtained her ashes and held a private interment ceremony while upholding the funeral rights also on 12 September 2014, in Lagos.
+Her family obtained her ashes and held a private interment ceremony while upholding the funeral rites also on 12 September 2014, in Lagos.
 The Dr. Ameyo Adadevoh Health Trust (DRASA), a non-profit health organization, was created in her honour.
 The film 93 Days is dedicated to Adadevoh and tells the story of the treatment of Sawyer by Adadevoh and other medical staff at First Consultant Medical Center.
 The film was directed by Steve Gukas.
 On 27 October 2018, she was honoured with a Google Doodle posthumously on what would have been her 62nd birthday.

 In February 2020, a road was named after Adadevoh in Abuja, Nigeria's capital city.
 The road "Ameyo Adadevo Way" is directly linked to Ahmadu Bello Way, one of Abuja's major and longest roads.
 This is one of the first efforts made by the Nigerian government to honour her valuable contribution to the country in the last weeks of her life.